Summer-born children - delaying entry to Reception by a full year

 - if parents do not want their child to miss their Reception year, they may request that children are admitted out of their normal age group, meaning into Reception instead of Year 1.
 This is a ‘request’ and parents do not have the right to insist that their child is admitted to a particular age group.
 The school’s admission authority is responsible for making the decision about which year group a child should be admitted to

-Parents/carers of summer-born children who could start school in September 2022, but wish to delay their child’s school start and apply for a Reception place to start in September 2023, should still make their application for a Reception place for their child’s normal year of entry before the primary application deadline of 5pm on 15 January 2022.
+Parents/carers of summer-born children who could start school in September 2023, but wish to delay their child’s school start and apply for a Reception place to start in September 2024, should still make their application for a Reception place for their child’s normal year of entry before the primary application deadline on 15 January 2023.
 If a delay is agreed, this application can be withdrawn.

 Parents should check the individual school’s admission arrangements on their website to see how this request can be made.
 In their request, parents/carers should provide some information about their child to explain why they think that their child should be educated out of their normal age group.